 If you were involved in an accident caused by someone else’s actions, you may be entitled to compensation for your injures, including medical bills, lost wages, lost future wages, and possibly pain and suffering, and other damages.
-Call our office today (402) 558-4900 to schedule a free consultation.
+Call our office today (402) 558-4900 to schedule a free personal injury case consultation.
 Our compassionate staff is available to help answer your questions and begin the process of seeking justice in your accident case.
 People who act negligently or recklessly and endanger others should be held accountable for their actions.

 Matthew G. Miller serves clients throughout Eastern Nebraska and parts of Western Iowa including Douglas County, Sarpy County, Lancaster County, and Pottawattamie County, as well as the cities of Omaha, Lincoln, Bellevue, Papillion, Fremont, Blair, Elkhorn, and Council Bluffs.